Headed to Disney to celebrate a birthday? Here are 5 ideas to help you commemorate the special day at Disney World!

 Ask the birthday person what they would like to do for their special day.
 Do they want to spend it in a particular park?
 Do they want to do something special?
 Or, do they just want to spend the day relaxing by the pool?
 Figure out what they want to do, and then make it happen!

 All my 6 year old wanted to do was get her princess makeover at Bibbidi Bobbidi Boutique and have breakfast with the Princesses.
-I had originally planned to reserve those and then we would spend the whole day at Magic Kingdom.

 My 4 year old son wanted to have breakfast with Goofy.
 I got about as close to that as I could with an early morning meal at Topolino’s Terrace.
 Then, we spent the entire day at Hollywood Studios.
 It was his first time riding Slinky Dog Dash and Tower of Terror, and I think he really enjoyed getting to ride all the rides.